SudhakarKuma/Machine_Learning/README.md

 Some of these books are freely available on the Internet.

 ## ME781 (Engineering Data Mining and Applications)
 In the fall semester (August 2020), I am crediting another course named **Engineering Data Mining and Applications** (ME781), at IIT Bombay.
 [Prof. Asim Tiwari](https://www.me.iitb.ac.in/?q=faculty/Prof.%20Asim%20Tewari) is the instructor of this course.
-The assignments of this course are available in the folder named [ME781](https://github.com/SudhakarKuma/Machine_Learning/tree/master/ME781).
+The assignments and quiz of this course are available in the folder named [ME781](https://github.com/SudhakarKuma/Machine_Learning/tree/master/ME781).

 ## DataCamp